kenwhatts/viewbox/README.md

 ## Usage

+If you want to contribute or play around with the project here is a breif guide.
 This is a Next.js project, and uses `npm`. <br/>

 1. Clone the main branch of this repository

-2. A `.env` file needs to be defined at the root of the project folder.
+2. A `.env` file is needed at the root of the project folder.

 Generate a secret in terminal:

 ```bash
 # macOS or linux